hrutavmodha/desktop-assistant/README.md

 1. 🎙️ User speaks a command

-2. 🎧 Voice is transcribed → sent to Python backend
+2. 🎧 Voice is transcribed and sent to Python backend

 3. 🧠 Transformer model classifies intent

-4. 💻 Executes mapped platform-specific command
+4. 💻 Executes the platform-specific command

-5. 🗣️ Response is spoken back to the user
+5. 🗣️ Response is spoken back to the user alongwith the execution of the task

 ---